skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/46.png

 Why do you think you couldn’t successfully create a member?
-When designing this network, that was what was agreed upon.
-In a real situation, you would discuss that between all participants on how you want to deal with that.
+When designing this network, this type of authorization was what was agreed upon.
+In a real situation, you would discuss who can do what between all participants.

 14. Jump back over to the admin identity.
 There we have authorization to create participants and submit transactions.